CrashPlan-Labs/CrashPlan-agent-management/user_detection/Windows/readme.md

   a period, and then append the domain of the email address to the end.
     - This script requires the Full Name field for a local account to be populated with a users first name and last name separated with a space.
-    - This script requires Powershell v4.0 or later.

 ### UserDetect_ReadFromFile_User.bat
   * This script reads a text file (in this script, the default location of the file is C:\Temp\CrashPlan_User.txt) for the user email address, and the home directory is discovered by adding the username to the Users directory path in Windows.
-    - This script requires Powershell v4.0 or later.